Divided U.S. Supreme Court wrestles with case of Pennsylvania man who joined Jan. 6 mob

 A ruling is expected in late June or early July.

 The post Divided U.S. Supreme Court wrestles with case of Pennsylvania man who joined Jan.
-6 mob appeared first on Indiana Capital Chronicle.
+6 mob appeared first on Louisiana Illuminator.